Draft a basic BODICE pattern

-How to make a Bodice top
+How to draft a Bodice pattern

 You can either make the sewing pattern on a paper or draw directly on the cloth with chalk.
 Start by marking on paper assuming the line A-B is folded cloth .
 If you are directly marking on the cloth take the two front and back pieces and fold in half and take the folded side as AB in the diagram and start marking